Why it is so hard to practice drawing n°1 : Because most drawing methods are too difficult!

 Regarding the importance of a problem-oriented frame of mind in all fields of knowledge, I recommend reading Beau Lotto’s book Deviate as an introduction.

-Before I delve further into problem-solving….
+Before I delve further into problem-solving techniques for artists

 I hope you’ve enjoyed this article.
 If you have any questions, please leave a comment and I promise to reply.
-I will be continuing this article shortly by a second article on a precise case study involving problem-solving.
-So you know concretely how to transform your practice into something useful.